Bucaramanga: History

 Girón was the first and most significant town founded by Spanish colonialists in the region, and Bucaramanga (founded on 22 December 1622) did not overtake Girón in population or economic significance until the early 19th century.
+Bucaramanga was born as an indigenous town since the economic activity that occurred for the first time in the area was the extraction of gold from the alluvial deposits that predominated in the region, mainly due to what is known as the La Rosita ravine.
+Until 1778, Bucaramanga was considered an indigenous town and it was in 1779 when it began to be called a Parish.
+The name it took was the Parish of Our Lady of Chiquinquira and San Laureano de la Real de Minas de Bucaramanga.
 The city attracted a core of German merchants and adventurers in the 1860s and 1870s (the most famous of whom was Geo von Lengerke) and tensions between the newcomers and local merchants flared in 1879, when the event named "La Culebra Pico de Oro" ("The Gold Beak Snake") occurred.
 With the political reorganization of 1886, Bucaramanga replaced Socorro as the departmental capital.
 The region (although not the city itself) was devastated by the civil war of 1899–1902—commonly known as the Thousand Days War—causing Bucaramanga to grow only modestly in the first half of the 20th century.

 Climate

 Bucaramanga is located on a plateau in the Cordillera Oriental of the Colombian Andes, and many residents occupy unstable lands descending steeply from the meseta.
 Westbound of it, the Rio de Oro Canyon is located at an altitude of 600 m above sea level.
 Eastbound, the Andean Range rises up in high peaks, reaching almost 3700 m AMSL in the place locally known as "Paramo de Berlin".

 The city is located at 7°08′N 73°08′W. The official metropolitan area includes the municipalities of: Girón, Piedecuesta and Floridablanca, but Lebrija is home to Bucaramanga's airport and is commonly considered part of greater Bucaramanga.
 Despite recent urbanization, all four neighboring municipalities contain extensive rural areas.

-Under the Köppen climate classification, Bucaramanga features a tropical monsoon climate, though a noticeably cool version of the climate.
-The city is slightly too dry for a tropical rainforest climate, as its driest month of January averages just under 67 mm of rainfall.
+Under the Köppen climate classification, Bucaramanga features a tropical rainforest climate (Af in Köppen climate classification), though a noticeably cool version of the climate.
+The city is slightly too dry for a tropical rainforest climate, as its driest month of December averages just under 67 mm of rainfall.
 Although its altitude is not considered very high, Bucaramanga's climate is neither hot nor cold, 22 degrees Celsius being the average temperature.
 Compared to cities at the same average altitude (such as Cali), Bucaramanga has much cooler daytime temperatures, owing to the cold wind coming down the eastern peaks; its night temperatures are not cold, owing to the warm air coming from the canyon.
 These phenomena make the daily thermal oscillation narrower than in other Colombian cities.